alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 (roles_deploy_add_additional_admins)=

-## 5. {{hammer}} Create Azure Active Directory administrator accounts
+## 5. {{hammer}} Create Microsoft Entra administrator accounts

-A default external administrator account was automatically created for the user you were logged in as when you initially created the Azure AD.
+A default external administrator account was automatically created for the user you were logged in as when you initially created the Microsoft Entra ID.
-This user should also **not be used** for administering the Azure AD.
+This user should also **not be used** for administering the Microsoft Entra ID.

 Several later steps will require the use of a **native** administrator account with a valid mobile phone and email address.
 You must therefore create and activate a **native** administrator account for each person who will be acting as a system administrator.